tesa1/ucsc_crispr_guides/README.md

 Steps for designing guides:
   - Search UCSC database of all known guides
-  - Filter for those that have that are unique
+  - Filter out guides which are not unique in the genome
   - Filter for those that have the best possibility of working

  ## Use of UCSC All predicted Super track ##